Gandzasar monastery

-Gandzasar (Գանձասար) is a 13th-century Armenian Apostolic cathedral (historically a monastery) near the village of Vank in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Kalbajar District of Azerbaijan.
-It has historically been the region's most important church since its foundation.
+Gandzasar (Գանձասար) is a 13th-century Armenian Apostolic cathedral (historically a monastery) near the village of Vank, in the region of Nagorno-Karabakh, Azerbaijan.
+It has historically been the most important church of Artsakh (Nagorno-Karabakh) since its foundation.
 One of the finest pieces of Armenian architecture of the mid-1200s, the building is best known among scholars for its richly decorated dome.